CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-saratoga-data-flume-blueprint.md

 A unique feature of Flume among file transfer programs is the ability to be used in a UNIX "pipe".
 This means that source data can come via 'stdin' and/or output can be to 'stdout'.
 If either of these modes is used at the remote location, Flume allows specification of what program is to run there to either: push data to 'stdin' or pull data from 'stdout'.
 See the Flume User Manual for more information on this feature.

 ### Offer
-Saratoga Data is making their technology available for CenturyLink Cloud Users to deploy to their account.
+Saratoga Data is making their technology available for Lumen Cloud Users to deploy to their account.
 Installation of the Flume Blueprint includes a license good for one month (depending on the actual date of deployment).
 In order to purchase a license or entitlement, please contact [sales@saratogadata.com](mailto:sales@saratogadata.com).

 ### Audience
-CenturyLink Cloud Users with high latency, challenged links, especially remote locations and via satellite-based connections.
+Lumen Cloud Users with high latency, challenged links, especially remote locations and via satellite-based connections.

 ### Impact
-After reading this article, the user should feel comfortable getting started using the partner technology on CenturyLink Cloud.
+After reading this article, the user should feel comfortable getting started using the partner technology on Lumen Cloud.

 After executing the steps in this Getting Started document, the users will have a functioning Linux operating system that includes the 'flume' software.

 ### Prerequisite
-* Access to the CenturyLink Cloud platform as an authorized user.
+* Access to the Lumen Cloud platform as an authorized user.
 * Identify a Network VLAN you want the Saratoga Data servers to reside on.
 * Possess a Flume license key.